Muhammad Afzal Gill

 Muhammad Afzal Gill is a Pakistani politician who was a Member of the Provincial Assembly of the Punjab, from 1997 to 1999, again from May 2013 to May 2018 and from August 2018 to January 2023.

 Early life and education

 He was born on 1 February 1964 in Hasilpur.

 He has the degree of Bachelor of Arts and the degree of LL.
 B. Bachelor of Laws which he obtained in 1995 from the Islamia University Bahawalpur.

 Political career

+Muhammad Afzal Gill started his political career in 1991 contesting Local Government Election.
+He was elected member district council defeating Chaudhry Rasheed an X MPA.